Economics - Westminster College - Fulton, Missouri

 - Employment opportunities in international, federal, state, and local government agencies.

-- Job recruiters, graduate schools, and law schools look highly on economics major because it demands clear and rigorous thinking and a logical ordered approach to solving problems.
+- Job recruiters, graduate schools, and law schools look highly on economics majors because it demands clear and rigorous thinking and a logical ordered approach to solving problems.

 “I have truly enjoyed all my economics classes.
 They were very meaningful and I have learned far more than I can imagine.
 I was able to design my own major on sustainable development.
 Senior thesis has also been a great learning experience, and I’ve enjoyed the flexibility to do research on a topic that I am greatly interested in.”---Shauna Aminath